Irish Writers Union: Awards

 The IWU presents the annual Irish Writers Union Poetry Award.
 It also awards bursaries, according to Writing.ie.

 Literary events and international affiliations

 The Union is involved in literary events through the European Writers' Council, and maintains links with other literary bodies throughout Europe.
 Its members frequently take part in literary festivals in various European countries.
 The IWU is a nominating body for a number of prestigious international writing awards and is frequently called upon to provide judges for national and international writing competitions.

-In literature

-The Irish Writers Union appears in the 2014 novel, Temple Bar, published by the American University of Cairo Press.

 Records

 Documents relating to the Irish Writers' Union are stored in the archives of the National Library of Ireland.